Muriel Martin-Harvey

 Margaret Muriel de Melfort Martin-Harvey (4 October 1891 – 15 December 1988) was an English stage actress.

 Martin-Harvey was born in London to actors, London-born Angelita Helena Margarita (née de Silva) and Essex-born Sir John Martin-Harvey.
-She made her debut in 1921 in The Bear Leadera, and later toured the United States and Australia.
-She also played the leading role in two silent films.
 Her brother was the actor Michael Martin-Harvey.

+She made her acting debut in 1911 in her father's production of Pelléas and Mélisande at the Lyceum Theatre, London and appeared the following year in The Bear-Leaders.
+She toured the United States in 1916 as Cyril Maude's leading lady.
+As well as acting on stage, she played the leading role in two silent films in 1916.
+She retired in 1939 on the outbreak of World War II.

 Martin-Harvey married three times.
-She first married Ronald Squire in August 1924; they divorced the same year.
-On 15 July 1926, she married actor Garry Marsh, an actor 11 years her junior.
+She first married Ronald Squire on 5 August 1914 and had a daughter with him.
+They divorced in 1924.
+On 15 July 1926, she married actor Garry Marsh, an actor 11 years her junior, with whom she toured Australia.
 She later married Anthony Huntly-Gordon, who was the company and stage manager to the Agatha Christie thriller The Mousetrap at the Ambassadors Theatre for 21 years.